How-To-3-Lambda-School-Build-Week-20-04/how-to-3-backend/README.md

 -   `GET /` - pings the server to check if its up or not
 -   `POST /api/auth/register` - register a new user with provided JSON body
 -   `POST /api/auth/login` - login a user with their username and password, returns a token
+-   `GET /` - retrieves all How-To's
+-   `POST /` - posts a new How-To, requires a title, post, and user_id
+-   `PUT /:id` - updates an existing How-To
+-   `DELETE /:id` - deletes an existing How-To